Acquiring and Merchant Acquiring Services 01 1

 Card acquiring services

-1. Payment information from the card or the buyer’s device is transmitted through the terminal or application to the processing centre of the acquiring bank.
+1. Information about the payment from the card or from the buyer’s device is transferred via the terminal or application to the processing centre of the acquiring bank.

-2. The acquirer sends the information to the issuing bank to verify the information.
-If irregularities are detected (no funds, card blocking, account seizure), the transaction is cancelled.
+2. It sends the information to the issuing bank for the verification of the information.
+In case any irregularities are noticed, such as lack of funds, card blocking, seizing of account, it cancels the transaction.

-3. Next, the issuer checks the buyer’s account balance against the purchase amount, verifies PIN-code matching and identifies possible signs of fraud.
-If all checks are positive, the issuer approves the transaction.
+3. The only thing left is to check the balance of the buyer’s account against the purchase amount by the issuer, verification of PIN-code matching and possible signs of fraud.
+When everything checked turns out positively, the issuer approves the transaction.

-4. Transaction approval information is received by the acquiring bank and further transmitted to the terminal.
+4. The transaction approval information is received by the acquirer and further transmitted to the terminal.

-As a rule, payment takes a few seconds.
-The process of information exchange between terminals and banks may take a little longer due to poor internet connection or malfunctions within the system.
+It takes just a few seconds to transact.
+The entire process of information exchange between terminals and banks may take a little more time due to problems in the internet or breakdowns in the system.

-The money is actually credited to the seller’s account only after a few days.
+The money is actually credited to the seller’s account only in a few days.
 Immediately at the moment of payment, the purchase amount is automatically reserved on the buyer’s card and becomes unavailable to him.
-The issuer then transfers the money to the acquirer, who in turn transfers it to the merchant.
-The exact term for crediting the funds is specified in the contract.
+Further, the issuer transfers the money to the acquirer, and he, in turn-merchant.
+The exact term of crediting is spelled out in the contract.

 How acquiring is useful for business